-Approved Electives: Semester Ho urs
+Approved Elec ctives: Semester Ho urs

 BIO 150 Natural History 4

-BIO 270 Environmental Issues CT 3
+BIO 270 Environmental Issues СТ 3

 ECE 108 Caring for Infants and Toddlers 3

 ECE 109 Working with School-age Children 3

 ECE 200B-D Early Childhood Education Practicum 1-3

-ECE 207 Child Development Associate (CDA) Assessment F Preparation 3
+ECE 207 Child Development Associate (CDA) Assessment I Preparation 3

 ECE 275 Early Childhood Program Administration 3

 ED 101 Introduction to a Career in Teaching 3

 ED 120 Educational Behavior Management 3

 ED 205 Integrative Arts in the Classroom 3

 ED 220 Introduction to Exceptional Learners 4

 GEO 102 Human Geography GA 3

 HIS 149 History of the U.S., 1607 to 1876 GA 4

 HIS 150 History of the U.S., 1877 to Present GA 4

 HIS 175 History of Michigan 3

 PHS 101 Foundation of the Physical Sciences 4

 PS 150 Multicultural Awareness and Intercultural Comm.
 GA 2

 PSY 190 Introduction to Counseling and Empathy Technique es 3

 PSY 200 Social Psychology (or SOC 200) 3

 PSY 225 Adolescent and Adult Psychology 2

 PSY 240 The Psychology of Adjustment and Mental Health 3

 SOC 101 Principles of Sociology GA 3

 SOC 160 Marriage and Family 3

-Satisties MACF RAO for transfer (includes 6 credits of English Compositi on.
-8 credits of

 Satisfies MACRAO for transfer (includes 6 credits of English Composition, 8 credits of Math and Science, 8 credits of Social Science and 8 credits of Humanities).
 Students planning to transfer to a four-year university need to follow a transfer program sheet for the respective college to which they wish to transfer.
-Plan to work closely with an advisor or the discipline coordinator if you are planning to transfer.

-or MTH 110 or higher.
+Plan to work closely with an advisor or the program lead if you are planning to transfer. or MTH 110 or higher.